DanLo123/ImageAnalysisEx/README.md

 # ImageAnalysisEx
-Code for Exercise 1
-ROI have already been defined and are labelled roi_1 to roi_10
+Code for Exercise 1 -ROI have already been defined/contrasted and are labelled roi_1 to roi_10